 I am an infectious disease ecologist.
 I am currently a NSF Postdoctoral Fellow in Biology at Princeton University (Dept. of Ecology & Evolutionary Biology).
 I recently completed my Ph.D. in the Ecology & Evolution Department at the University of Michigan.
-My primary interest understanding the seasonality of infectious diseases, though I am broadly interested in various aspects of disease and population ecology.
-My current research focuses on trying to understand the ecological, demographic, and environmental drivers behind seasonal epidemics of childhood infectious diseases, namely poliomyelitis and measles.
-I am part of a large community of infectious disease ecologists here at the University of Michigan and I am jointly advised by Pejman Rohani and Aaron King.
-Myself and others in the Rohani & King Labs utilize cutting-edge statistical inference techniques to couple disease incidence data with mechanistic epidemiological models to gain insight to the population dynamics of disease.
+My primary interest is the seasonality of infectious diseases, though I am broadly interested in various aspects of disease and population ecology.
+My current research focuses on trying to understand the ecological, demographic, and environmental drivers behind seasonal epidemics of childhood infectious diseases, namely poliomyelitis, measles, and chickenpox.
+A few of my new projects include biological rhythms, digital epidemiology, transgenerational immunity, and vaccine modes of action.
+I utilize cutting-edge statistical inference techniques to couple disease incidence data with mechanistic epidemiological models to gain insight to the population dynamics of disease.
 View my CV here.
 You can also keep track of me on my Google Scholar Profile.
 I tweet about disease ecology, science, and programming at @.
 I received a B.S. in Mathematics and a B.S. in Biology from the University of Alaska Southeast in 2009.